yambakshi/aquarius-engines-home-assignment/IoTMonitorServer/README.md

 - show anomalies as red dots in the graph
 - add setup and running readme
 - implement sine wave functionality
+- maybe use queue in the server
+- romove all commented code
+- Fix mongo connections string
+- add filter to alarms table